Shourai/100-go-exercises/exercises.md

 ```
 {1: 1, 2: 4, 3: 9, 4: 16, 5: 25, 6: 36, 7: 49, 8: 64}
 ```

-Hints:
-In case of input data being supplied to the question, it should be assumed to be a console input.
-Consider use dict()

 ### Question 4
 Level 1